Kazuma Kiryu: Yakuza 2

-In Yakuza 2, the fifth Chairman of the Tojo Clan, Yukio Terada, is assassinated and Kazuma Kiryu wants Sohei Dojima's son Daigo to take the clan's leadership and prevent an upcoming yakuza families war.
-While attempting to broker a peace deal between the Tojo and the Omi, Daigo and Jin Goda, Omi chairman, are kidnapped by Ryuji Goda, Jin's adopted son.
-Ryuji, through working with the Jingweon mafia, attempts to destroy Kamurocho and Kiryu to be the only dragon in Japan.
+In Yakuza 2, the fifth Chairman of the Tojo Clan, Yukio Terada, is assassinated and Kazuma Kiryu wants Sohei Dojima's son Daigo to take the clan's leadership and prevent an upcoming yakuza family war.
+While attempting to broker a peace deal between the Tojo and the Omi, Daigo and Jin Goda (the chairman of Omi) are kidnapped by Ryuji Goda, Jin's adopted son.
+Ryuji, through working with the Jingweon Mafia, attempts to destroy Kamurocho and Kiryu to be the only dragon in Japan.
 Kiryu is put under the protective custody of a female detective called Kaoru Sayama, who uses him to get close to the Tojo to discover her past.
 Eventually, Kiryu and Ryuji fight atop Kamurocho Hills.
 Kiryu is victorious, but Yukio Terada appears, revealing that he faked his own death to start a war and is really a Jingweon survivor.
 Terada is also defeated, but begs Kiryu to trust him.
 After Jin Goda, Takashima and Terada are dead, Kiryu and Ryuji have a final showdown, which Kiryu wins.
 A bomb Terada had triggered, but secretly removed the fuse from, fails to detonate, saving Kiryu and Kaoru's lives.